abdelghafarhelala/Movie-App/README.md

 ## Additional Resources

 - [Flutter Documentation](https://flutter.dev/docs): Official documentation for Flutter, including detailed guides and tutorials.
-- [Flutter Cookbook](https://flutter.dev/docs/cookbook): Provides a collection of useful Flutter recipes and code examples.
+- [The Movie Database API](https://www.themoviedb.org/documentation/api): Documentation for The Movie Database API, which provides movie-related data.
 - [Flutter Community](https://fluttercommunity.dev): A community-driven website with a wealth of Flutter resources, packages, and plugins.

 ## Conclusion

-This README file provided a brief overview of how to build and run a Flutter app.
-For more in-depth information, please refer to the official Flutter documentation.
-Happy coding!
+This README file provided a brief overview of how to build and run a movie app using Flutter.
+For more in-depth information about Flutter app development, please refer to the official Flutter documentation.
+Enjoy building your movie app!